Going to Kansas City.

 The closest NHL team to Kansas City is the St. Louis Blues, 249 miles away.
 The Kansas City metropolitan area's population would rank it 24th in the NBA, and 23rd in the NHL.

-* Sporting Park.
-The new home of Major League Soccer's Sporting Kansas City, formerly the Kansas City Wizards, has also hosted 3 games, all wins, by the U.S. soccer team.
-It hosted the 2013 MLS Cup Final, which SKC won.
+* Children's Mercy Park.
+The new home of Major League Soccer's Sporting Kansas City, formerly the Kansas City Wizards, has also hosted 5 games, by the U.S. soccer team, 4 wins and a draw, most recently a 4-0 win over Bolivia in the Copa America on May 28, 2016.
+It is across the State Line in Kansas City, Kansas.
+SKC won the 2013 MLS Cup, including the Final on home soil.

 It is across the State Line in Kansas City, Kansas.
 Seating 18,467, it is at State Aveune & France Family Drive, with the ballpark for the independent baseball team the Kansas City T-Bones, the Kansas Speedway racetrack, and the Legends Shopping Mall all adjacent.
 Number 57 bus, transferring to Number 101 bus.